yiwan330445/rcc/README.md

 ![RCC](/docs/title.png)

 RCC is a set of tooling that allows you to create, manage, and distribute Python-based self-contained automation packages - or robots :robot: as we call them.
+And run them on soft-containers that have access to rest of your machine.

 Together with [robot.yaml](https://robocorp.com/docs/setup/robot-yaml-format) configuration file, `rcc` is a foundation that allows anyone to build and share automation with ease.